 Because the attacker knows most people don’t alter the ‘admin’ username, that’s what they try.
 It’s then a simple matter of guessing the password.

-I’ll create another quick-tip soon about passwords, but all too often people use easy-to-guess passwords.
+We've written a post about why you need to create a strong password, but all too often people use easy-to-guess passwords.

 How does WordPress handle these attacks?